- 1 Meaning Of Polyuria

 The most effective treatment for polyuria is to target the source of the problem.
 Lithium-induced nephrogenic diabetes insipidus is a cure for stopping lithium.
 Diabetes mellitus which causes polyuria is likely to improve if the patient’s blood glucose levels are under control.
 Polyuria that cannot be resolved by addressing the underlying cause is frequently treated with a variety of drugs for various types of diabetes.
 You can distinguish polyuria by the diluted form of the urine produced, which contains more water than urine.
 Giving a form of diuretic, which improves the way urine is processed in the kidneys and so increases urine production, is one of the treatments for polyuria.

 Polyuria is not a predictor of weaning success.
 It is a predictor of mechanical ventilation duration and is likely to connect with subclinical renal dysfunction.
-The above article also tells about the relation between polyuria and diabetes, polyuria symptoms, its causes, and its treatment.
+The above article also tells about the relationship between polyuria and diabetes, polyuria symptoms, its causes, and its treatment.